Advising & Careers

 What can you do with an HDO degree?
 Our majors may move into Human Resources, Organizational Development, Consulting, Nonprofit Leadership, or Civil Service, to name a few possibilities.
 A degree in HDO prepares you to understand and lead people, manage change, and influence decision-making in any number of organizational settings.

 The College’s Liberal Arts Career Services team offers tools to help undergraduates translate their in-class work into real-life jobs.

-Current and prospective HDO majors with questions related to the program in general and potential career paths than an HDO degree will prepare you for can schedule a meeting with HDO Assistant Professor of Instruction, Dr. Amy Nathan Wright at firstname.lastname@example.org.
+Current and prospective HDO majors with questions related to the program in general and potential career paths that an HDO degree will prepare you for can schedule a meeting with HDO Assistant Professor of Instruction, Dr. Amy Nathan Wright at email@example.com.

 The HDO bachelor’s program focuses on understanding organizational dynamics and behaviors—how organizations work—which is an essential skill in today’s rapidly changing work environment.
 To succeed, leaders need more than good functional skills; they need to communicate well across silos, understand complex organizational interdependencies, and adapt to ambiguous and rapidly changing business environments.

 HDO’s Founding Director and Psychology Professor Art Markman provides an overview of the HDO Bachelor’s Degree.

 “Most employers look for people who are human-oriented and can later learn the skills needed for a specific job.
 HDO fosters personal development and creates well-rounded individuals.”

 “HDO students stand out because they are equipped to change the world.”